 Controlling Which Records Appear

-A Multiple Items Snippet is designed to display a list of records from a specific Airtable table.
+A Multiple Items Snippet is designed to display a list of records from a specific data table.
 Unlike a Single Item Snippet, which shows one particular record, the Multiple Items snippet shows a set of records dynamically pulled from your table.

 By default, when you create a Multiple Items snippet and select a table in Step 2, the snippet is configured to display all records from that table.